 There are many more theories.
 As I’ve continued to read and research more and more about Fibromyalgia I’ve developed my theories (which may be right or wrong).What do you believe causes #fibromyalgia ? #fibro Click To Tweet

 On top of these theories there are likely a high number of people who are misdiagnosed with fibromyalgia.

 Here’s where my comments may get dicey and I’m likely to have a few people disagree (keep in mind I’m not a Dr and this is just my opinion).

-Fibromyalgia is considered a diagnosis of exclusion, meaning that if there is another diagnosis that can explain your pain then that would be the diagnosis of choice.
+Fibromyalgia is considered a diagnosis of exclusion, meaning that if there is another diagnosis that can explain your pain, that diagnosis would be the diagnosis of choice.

 More often we are seeing people who have illnesses that can explain their symptoms but they are getting a fibromyalgia diagnosis tacked on along with their primary diagnosis.
-Additionally, there are possible causes that don’t get tested for (including sleep apnea).
-Often fibromyalgia patients are later diagnosed with another illness that also explains their symptoms.
+Additionally, there are possible causes that don’t get tested for (including sleep apnea and Lyme disease).
+As a result, many fibromyalgia patients are later diagnosed with another illness that also explains their symptoms.

 Many of us are outliers in one way or another (a normal temperature is 98.6 but mine is low –this is likely true for many of you as well), this can also be the case for our blood, the way we react to tests, or even the way our body is put together.

 So, perhaps those of us who are often diagnosed with fibromyalgia just don’t fit into the “normal” curve.
 Maybe we really have something else that is causing our symptoms but because we aren’t normal we aren’t being diagnosed properly.

 So, that’s one theory I have.
 However, I don’t think that we are all misdiagnosed.
 I believe that fibromyalgia is real. and I believe that many of us who fit that diagnosis do so because of one of a couple of reasons.